 A practical and pragmatic approach to the implementation of data management that delivers quick wins is one of the key challenges of any data management professional.
 Sooner or later, you will deal with this at one point in your career.
 Today we discuss how to develop a data strategy.

 In the series of presentations on Practical implementation or optimization of data management with the “Orange” model, I share with you my practical experience of the past 10 years.
 This experience has led me to develop a new model and practical method for the implementation and optimization of data management.
 This method is a collection of techniques and templates that can be used for performing various tasks related to the development and optimization of data management in your company.

 Using the “Orange” model for developing a data strategy

-Nowadays, a lot of companies run data management, but few of them have a formal data (management) strategy in place.
+Nowadays, many companies run data management, but few have a formal data (management) strategy in place.
 There could be different reasons for that.
 One that comes to mind is that it is often unclear what the content of a strategy should be.
 Here’s an example.
-On Intranet, I found a very good-looking example of a data strategy proposed by a prominent solution vendor.
+On Intranet, I found a stunning example of a data strategy proposed by a prominent solution vendor.
 While reading, I found that 20% of the content was about data and 80% about application and technology architecture.
 In my opinion, data always come first, application and technology architecture then follow the needs of data.
-In this article, we will talk about the common topics to be worked out in the strategy and how the “Orange” model of data management assists in the development of a data (management) strategy.
+In this article, we will discuss the common topics to be worked out in the strategy and how the “Orange” data management model assists in developing a data (management) strategy.
 So, the question remains: “How to develop a data management strategy?”